 - Thank you for meeting with us.
 [INTRODUCE THE GROUP MEMBERS BY NAME/AFFILIATION AND EACH BRIEFLY DESCRIBE YOUR WORK/EXPERTISE.]
-We are members of the Consortium of Social Science Associations, which works to advance federal support for social and behavioral science research. - We would like to talk with you about the importance of social and behavioral science research, particularly in our state.
+Our organizations belong to the Consortium of Social Science Associations, which works to advance federal support for social and behavioral science research. - We would like to talk with you about the importance of social and behavioral science research, particularly in our state.